openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getOAuthList(name: string, authType: string): Promise&lt;Array&lt;string&gt;&gt;

-Obtains the authorization list of OAuth access tokens of an app account.
-This method uses a promise to return the result.
+Obtains a list of authorized OAuth tokens of an app account.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount